the-real-rajp/find-mpx-disabled-vms/README.md

 These scripts are based on VMware KB 76799 (https://kb.vmware.com/s/article/76799)

 You will be given a username and password prompt.
-This scripts do not store any usernames or passwords.
+There scripts do not store any usernames or passwords.

 # find-mpx-enabled-vms.ps1